unique-chan/Complement-Cross-Entropy/README.md

 ## Contribution
-If you find any bugs or have opinions for further improvements, please feel free to create a pull request.
+If you find any bugs or have opinions for further improvements, please feel free to create a pull request or contact me (yechankim@gm.gist.ac.kr).
 All contributions are welcome.

 ## Reference
 1. Hao-Yun Chen, Pei-Hsin Wang, Chun-Hao Liu, Shih-Chieh Chang, Jia-Yu Pan, Yu-Ting Chen, Wei Wei, and Da-Cheng Juan.
 Complement objective training. arXiv preprint arXiv:1903.01182, 2019.